jmacura/photos2geojs/README.md

 # photos2geojs
 Simple tool to convert georeferenced images into a collection of points in GeoJSON

 This tool does generally the same thing as https://github.com/briangkatz/gps-photos-to-geojson, but it does not rely on huge 3rd party tools like QGIS.
-All you have to install are the following dendencies: Pillow and geojson.
+All you have to install are the following dependencies: Pillow and geojson.

 ## Install